bartholomews/SDP/exercises/week_03/README.md

 *This statement is true: the MVC architecture might contains the Observer pattern or a design with same logic within its structure: for instance, a change in the Model has to be notified to the View via the Controller and this can be achieved with Observer design pattern.
-The Model can be seen as a subtype of Observable and the View as a subtype of the Observe.r*
+The Model can be seen as a subtype of Observable and the View as a subtype of the Observer*

 9. Provide examples of two commonly used Java methods that return a new object.